Charles Evers: Civil rights activism

 Over the opposition of more establishment figures in the National Association for the Advancement of Colored People (NAACP) such as Roy Wilkins, Evers took over his brother's post as head of the NAACP in Mississippi.
 Wilkins never managed a friendly relationship with Evers, and Medgar's widow, Myrlie, also disapproved of Charles' replacing him.
 A staunch believer in racial integration, he distrusted what he viewed as the militancy and separatism of the Student Nonviolent Coordinating Committee and the Mississippi Freedom Democratic Party, a black-dominated breakaway of the segregationist Mississippi Democratic Party.
-In 1965 he launched a series of black boycotts in southwestern Mississippi to protest segregation, which dramatically increased his public profile.
+In 1965 he launched a series of successful black boycotts in southwestern Mississippi which partnered with the Natchez Deacons for Defense and Justice, which won concessions from the Natchez authorities and ratified his unconventional boycott methods.
 Often accompanied by a group of 65 male followers, he would pressure local blacks in small towns to avoid stores under boycott and directly challenge white business leaders.
 He also led a voter registration campaign.
 He coordinated his efforts from the small town of Fayette in Jefferson County.
 Fayette was a small, economically depressed town of about 2,500 people.
 About three-fourths of the population was black, and they had long been socially and economically subordinate to the white minority.
 Evers moved the NAACP's Mississippi field office from Jackson to Fayette to take advantage of the potential of the black majority and achieve political influence in Jefferson and two adjacent counties.
 He explained, "My feeling is that Negroes gotta control somewhere in America, and we've dropped anchor in these counties.
 We are going to control these three counties in the next ten years.
 There is no question about it."

 With his voter registration drives having made Fayette's number of black registered voters double the size of the white electorate, Evers helped elect a black man to the local school board in 1966.
 He also established the Medgar Evers Community Center at the outskirts of town, which served as a center for registration efforts, grocery store, restaurant, and dance hall.
 By early 1968 he had established a network of local NAACP branches in the region.
 The president of each branch served as Evers' deputies, and he attended all of their meetings.
 That year he made a bid for the open seat of the 3rd congressional district in the U.S. House of Representatives, facing six white opponents in the Democratic primary.
 Though low on funds, he led in the primary with a plurality of the votes.
 The Mississippi Legislature responded by passing a law mandating a runoff primary in the event of no absolute majority in the initial contest, which Evers lost.
 He also supported Robert F. Kennedy's 1968 presidential campaign, serving as co-director of his Mississippi campaign organization, and was with Kennedy in Los Angeles when he was assassinated.